WHAT IS MASONIC CHARITY?

 “Gift Aid Envelope Flow Chart”

-all available direct from the Grand Charity or by downloading from The Freemasons Grand Charity website
+all available direct from the MCF or by downloading from The Masonic Charitable Foundation website

 “Guidance for Almoners and Charity Stewards” produced by The Province of Hampshire and Isle of Wight.
 Copies have been circulated to all Lodge Almoners and Charity Stewards and should be passed on by their successors.
 Further copies available from the Provincial Grand Charity Steward via the Provincial Office.